yarrick/iodine/README.md

 like tcpdump or ethereal/wireshark, and make sure that the relaying DNS server has not cached the response.
 A cached error message could mean that you started the client before the server.
 The `-D` (and `-DD`) option on the server can also show received and sent queries.
+To assist in diagnosis, you may wish to recompile with `make debug` and use `-DDDDD` to see more debug output.

 TIPS & TRICKS